AmitKumarDas/Decisions/blogs/openebs_operator_design.md

         delete: default
         list: default
     volume:
+      # A value of false will un-install all cstor volume related options, templates, tunables
+      enabled: true
       # operator can provide the name of custom templates to invoke CRUD operation(s) w.r.t volume
       # default value implies operator will decide / set the name of the template
       template: